 In this exhibition in the early 18th-century orangery at Lower Belvedere palace, the Austrian artist, Johanna Kandl, invites us to examine another story entirely by asking different kinds of questions.

-Not so much “How are the materials used?” but “Where do they come from?” and “What issues are raised by their use?”
+Not so much “How are the materials used?” but “What are they?”, “Where do they come from?” and “What issues are raised by their use?”
 Tools and colours have their own complex story to tell.

-So Kandl’s interest is less about material science and more about the socioeconomics.
+So Kandl’s interest is less about material science and more about geography and socioeconomics.
 For example, how does resin production impact economic sustainability for the local population?
 What are the environmental consequences of pigment mining?